-- (1) Pursuant to ORS 279A.065(5), the District hereby adopts its own Public Contracting Rules ("Rules" or "a Rule").
+(1) Pursuant to ORS 279A.065(5), the District hereby adopts its own Public Contracting Rules ("Rules" or "a Rule").
 Pursuant to ORS 279A.065(1), the Attorney General's Model Rules do not apply to the District.
 Pursuant to ORS 279A.065(5), the District adopts these Rules.
-These Rules consist of the following three Divisions: - (a) Division 46 applies to all Public Contracts and implements ORS 279A. - (b) Division 47 applies only to Public Contracts for Goods and Services and implements ORS 279B. - (c) Division 49 applies only to Public Contracts for Public Improvements and implements ORS 279C. - (2) Most of these Rules are adapted from the Attorney General's Model Rules and the numbering generally tracks the numbering in OAR Chapter 137 Divisions 46, 47, and 49.
-Except where these Rules differ from the Model Rules, the District intends its Rules to be interpreted consistently with the Model Rules. - (3) These Rules apply to Public Contracts first advertised on or after July 1, 2010. - (4) The District shall review the Rules each time the Attorney General modifies the Model Rules to ensure compliance with statutory changes.
-The District may adopt other Rules, and modify as necessary, to carry out the provisions of the Public Contracting Code pursuant to ORS 279A.070. - (5) Except as otherwise expressly provided in ORS 279C.800 through 279C.870, and notwithstanding ORS 279A, 279B, and 279C.005 through 279C.670, applicable federal statutes and regulations govern when federal funds are involved and federal statutes or regulations conflict with any provision of ORS 279A, 279B, and 279C.005 through 279C.670 or these Rules, or require additional conditions in Public Contracts not authorized by ORS 279A, 279B, and 279C.005 through 279C.670 or these Rules.
+These Rules consist of the following three Divisions:

+- (a) Division 46 applies to all Public Contracts and implements ORS 279A. - (b) Division 47 applies only to Public Contracts for Goods and Services and implements ORS 279B. - (c) Division 48 applies only to Public Contracts for Architectural, Engineering, Photogrammetric Mapping, Transportation Planning, or Land Surveying Services and related service contracts and implements ORS 279C.100 through 279C.125 - (d) Division 49 applies only to Public Contracts for Public Improvements and implements ORS 279C.300 through 279C.910.

+(2) Most of these Rules are adapted from the Attorney General's Model Rules and the numbering generally tracks the numbering in OAR Chapter 137 Divisions 46, 47, 48, and 49.
+Except where these Rules differ from the Model Rules, the District intends its Rules to be interpreted consistently with the Model Rules.

+(3) These Rules apply to Public Contracts first advertised on or after July 1, 2010.2019.

+(4) The District shall review the Rules each time the Attorney General modifies the Model Rules to ensure compliance with statutory changes.
+The District may adopt other Rules, and modify as necessary, to carry out the provisions of the Public Contracting Code pursuant to ORS 279A.070.

+(5) Except as otherwise expressly provided in ORS 279C.800 through 279C.870, and notwithstanding-ORS 279A, 279B, and 279C.005 through 279C.670, applicable federal statutes and regulations govern whenfederal funds are involved and federal statutes or regulations conflict with any provision of ORS 279A, 279B, and 279C.005 through 279C.670 or these Rules, or require additional conditions in Public Contractsnot authorized by ORS 279A, 279B, and 279C.005 through 279C.670 or these Rules.